Symmetric operads in abstract symmetric spectra: The stable model structure on -spectra

+This is a cofibration in $\Sigma_{tn+u} \C$ exactly by the strong admissibility condition \ref{defi--admissible}\refit{admissible.wedge.2}.
+The $\Y$-symmetroidality of $\Sigma^{\posi} \C$ also follows from this, noting that $tn + u \ge u \ge1$ in this case, so the previous expression is in addition an isomorphism in degree $0$, hence a positive cofibration.

+We have finished the proof of \refit{symseq.symmetric.h.monoidal}--\refit{symseq.symmetroidal}.
+The adjunction $\Sigma \C \rightleftarrows \Mod_R$ is a Hopf adjunction with strong monoidal left adjoint, so we can apply \csy{\refth{transfer.symmetric.monoidal}}.
+Therefore, the cofibrations of $\Mod_R^{\posi}$ are symmetric flat and symmetric h-monoidal in $\Mod_R$, and similarly for symmetroidality with respect to the class $R \t \Y$.

-\refit{stable.R.positive}: Let $k > 0$.
-By \refth{Rmodel}, the cofibrations of $\Mod_R^{\ge k}$ are symmetric flat and symmetric i-monoidal in $\Mod_R^{\ge 0}$.
-By \cop{\refth{symmetric.monoidal.localization}}, they are also symmetric flat and symmetric i-monoidal in $\Mod_R^{\stab, \ge 0}$.
-Since (acyclic) i-cofibrations only depend on the weak equivalences, the symmetric i-monoidality and symmetric flatness of a class of morphisms also only depends on the weak equivalences.
-By Part \refit{stable.we}, we therefore conclude that the stable level-$k$ model structure is symmetric flat and symmetric i-monoidal for $k > 0$.
+By \csy{\refth{symmetric.monoidal.localization}}, the positive cofibrations are also symmetric flat and symmetric h-monoidal in $\Mod_R^{\stab}$.
+Since (acyclic) h-cofibrations depend only on the weak equivalences, the symmetric h-monoidality and symmetric flatness of a class of morphisms also depend only on the weak equivalences.
+By \refpr{stable.we}, we therefore conclude that the stable positive model structure is symmetric flat and symmetric h-monoidal.

-The nonacyclic part of $\ws{R \t \Y}$-symmetroidality of $\Mod_R^{\stab, \ge k}$ follows immediately from the one of $\Mod_R^{\ge k}$.
-The acyclic part follows from a variant of \cop{\refth{symmetric.monoidal.localization}\refit{localization.symmetroidal}}, as follows: by \cop{\refth{symmetric.weakly.saturated}\refit{symmetroidal.weakly.sat}}, it is enough to show that the generating acyclic cofibrations of $\Mod_R^{\stab, \ge k}$ are acyclic $\ws{R \t \Y}$-symmetroidal in $\Mod_R^{\stab, \ge 0}$.
+The nonacyclic part of $\ws{R \t \Y}$-symmetroidality of $\Mod_R^{\stab, \posi}$ follows immediately from the one of $\Mod_R^{\posi}$.
+The acyclic part follows from a variant of \csy{\refth{symmetric.monoidal.localization}\refit{localization.symmetroidal}}, as follows: by \csy{\refth{symmetric.weakly.saturated}\refit{symmetroidal.weakly.sat}}, it is enough to show that the generating acyclic cofibrations of $\Mod_R^{\stab, \posi}$ are acyclic $\ws{R \t \Y}$-symmetroidal in $\Mod_R^{\stab}$.
 By tractability, we may assume they have cofibrant source.
-Thus they are acyclic $\Y$-symmetroidal in $\Mod_R^{\stab, \ge 0}$ by \cop{\refpr{acyclic}}.
+Thus they are acyclic $\Y$-symmetroidal in $\Mod_R^{\stab}$ by \csy{\refpr{acyclic}}. \xpf